jdjakub/phd-thesis/ch-intro.md

 * Instead of being able to make changes to a running program, we are stuck changing its blueprint and re-creating it.
 It is easy to make hermetically-sealed programs this way and hard to make open ones.
 * Instead of seeking a software *system* open to unanticipated changes as it runs, we might seek intricate *language* features that give flexibility only for *compiling* a program.

 This last point is the crux of the matter: we need a more general programming *systems* approach instead.
-In this thesis, I will discuss this approach in great detail and make an initial offering of a systematic framework by which to analyse programming systems.
+In Chapters\ \ref{analysis} and\ \ref{technical-dimensions-of-programming-systems} I will discuss this and make an initial offering of a systematic framework by which to analyse programming systems.
+This framework will include three properties that are central to the dissertation and develop them in detail.
+However, it is still worth giving a summary at this early point.

+\joel{
 I will then present my contribution towards the vision of open, malleable software: a prototype programming system called BootstrapLab.
 It constitutes a fusion of the three desirable properties above, and as far as I am aware is the first attempt to do this.
+}

+# The Three Properties

+We are interested in exploring, developing, and achieving these three properties in a programming system:

+1. *Self-sustainability:* being able to evolve and re-program a system, using itself, while it is running.
+2. *Notational Freedom:* being free to use any notation as desired to create any part of a program, at no additional cost beyond that required to implement the notation itself.
+3. *Explicit Structure:* being able to work with data structures directly, unencumbered by the complexities of parsing and serialising strings.

+As mentioned, we will refine and expand these definitions in later chapters, but they are reasonable to start with.
+Each one brings advantages to a programming system:

+1. Self-sustainability permits *innovation feedback:* anything helpful created using the system can benefit not only other programs sitting atop the system, but also the system's own development.
+2. Notational Freedom makes it easier to use the "Right Tool For The Job."
+There is always the difficulty of *deciding* what this is, but at least once a programmer has made this decision they can get on with using it more easily.
+3. Explicit Structure avoids various pitfalls of strings, both in terms of correctness and convenience.
+Consumers of a structure benefit from an editor that can only save valid structures, and producers benefit by discovering errors early instead of later during consumption.
+Writing programs to use such structures is improved if one does not have to maintain parsing/serialising code.

+No doubt, these properties also have drawbacks.
+Yet the advantages mean that they at least deserve *further exploration* in programming.
+Unfortunately, these properties are rarely exhibited.
+Even where they do exist, they are isolated from one another and not combined in the same system.

+These properties are also entangled with each other from a research perspective.
+Self-sustainability makes it easier to add *new* notations to a system with Notational Freedom.
+It also makes it easier to add Notational Freedom *itself* to a system that lacks it, and lets the benefits flow into all aspects of the system's development.
+Yet self-sustainability is currently best understood as a vague analogy to self-hosting compilers, with even the COLA work not making it clear how such a property can be achieved in interactive, graphical systems.
+Notational Freedom is impossible to achieve in a world of parsed strings and text editors (that's merely *syntactic* freedom) so it needs Explicit Structure as a necessary foundation.
+Finally, Explicit Structure lets us study the other two properties more purely, without getting confused by the accidental complexities of parsing and escaping.

+We can roughly topological-sort these dependencies as follows.
+Our primary goal is to explore Notational Freedom in interactive, graphical programming systems.
+To support this, we should achieve Self-Sustainability.
+To do both of these with minimal distraction, we should make sure to build on a foundation of Explicit Structure.

+In this dissertation, we do not follow this order strictly, but it shows a sort of logic as to how each property fits into the bigger picture.
+We see that the only way discover how to achieve these goals is by *doing,* so we work to build a prototype programming system called *BootstrapLab* that makes progress on the Three Properties simultaneously.

+This system itself is only a secondary contribution; primarily, we contribute the necessary steps and principles that its construction led us to *discover.* We believe that it should be possible to build these Three Properties atop a wide variety of programming systems, and our hope is to document enough of a generalisable technique to make this feasible for the average programmer.

+Instead of seeking to master the ins-and-outs of Smalltalk, Unix or indeed BootstrapLab, what is needed is to steal the best ideas and synthesise them into something fresh---to have our cake and eat it too.
+It is as if we have developed the study of sorting by coming up with a prototype sorting algorithm---the new clarity is the important part, while the concrete program was just the vehicle that got us there.

 # Imported from Convivial Salon '20
 As someone who can code, I have already passed the first and most important hurdle for making full use of the potential of my computer.
 However, even in this supposedly empowered state, I am still far away from feeling the relationship between myself and software as between artisan and material, free to shape it into any form with effort proportional to complexity.